rschristopher/rschristopher.github.io/src/custody/creating-keys/dice.md

 This is because true randomness is surprisingly difficult to achieve on a computer.
-This is referred to as the *Entropy*, that is, the measure of true randomness.
-The goal is to achieve the maximimum amount of randomness.
+This is referred to as *Entropy*, that is, the measure of randomness.
+ For example, a fair coin flip is 1-bit of entropy, flipping two coins can offer 2-bits of entropy (4 possible outcomes).
+ If one of the coins is unfair and *always* lands on heads, then we're back to only 1-bit of entropy from the first coin.

+The goal of a seed phrase
+ is to achieve the maximimum amount of randomness that would prevent anyone from deriving or guessing your seed phrase.

 ???+ danger "Beware of Low Entropy"
 	A 24-word seed phrase is nothing more than an encoding